 This year (2019-2020), the academy is receiving £52,800 pupil premium funding.

 The Pupil Premium is spent in a specific way to ensure entitled pupils receive additional support and use of facilities in the hope of ensuring these pupils achieve their expected attainment.
-We use a range of strategies to support children through:
+We use a range of strategies to support children, an example of these may be through:

 - Quality First Wave Teaching;